thindil/roboada/README.md

 file for ROBODoc, second is the path (absolute or relative) to the directory to scan.

-* `./robofix.py` will generate documentation by using file **robodocada.rc**
-from this same directory and then it will scan current directory (and its subdirectories) for HTML files and correct them if needed.
+* `./generatedocs.py` will generate documentation by using file **robodocada.rc** from this same directory and then it will scan current directory (and its subdirectories) for HTML files and correct them if needed.
-* `./robofix.py others/robodocada.rc` will generate documentation by using
+* `./generatedocs.py others/robodocada.rc` will generate documentation by using
 the ROBODoc configuration file **others/robodocada.rc** and then it will scan current directory (and its subdirectories) for HTML files and correct them if needed.
-* `./robofix.py others/robodocada.rc docs` will generate documentation by
+* `./generatedocs.py others/robodocada.rc docs` will generate documentation
-using the ROBODoc configuration file **others/robodocada.rc** and then it will scan subdirectory *docs* (and its subdirectories) of current directory for HTML files and correct them
+by using the ROBODoc configuration file **others/robodocada.rc** and then it will scan subdirectory *docs* (and its subdirectories) of current directory for HTML files and correct them.

 ## Robodocada.rc